Optimization is one of the essential exercises for website owners and bloggers.

 Better user experience: Using CDNs can help reduce your website’s bounce rate, which is a good thing if you are looking to improve user experience.
 A site owner who uses CDN has also reported an increase in traffic as well as page views by individual users.
-This concludes that fast websites result in more satisfying user experience.
+This concludes that fast websites result in a more satisfying user experience.

 Ready to use CDN on your site or blog?